-Older dogs will generally be less active than younger dogs so as a rule will require a less energy dense dog food, unless of course the dog’s appetite is reduced for some reason.
+Older dogs will generally be less active than younger dogs so as a rule will require less energy-dense dog food unless of course the dog’s appetite is reduced for some reason.

 Continuing to feed a dog the same amount of food with less exercise will inevitably result in obesity, a problem all too common in many dogs today.

 In the old dog, obesity can be a bigger problem than in the young dog as there may also be concurrent arthritis and organ problems which will be made worse.

 A keen eye is needed to assess the energy needs of your dog as it ages, so be aware and switch brands if your dog’s weight shows marked changes as it ages.

 In summary, arthritis in dogs doesn't mean an end to your dog's quality of life.